cardoeng/gigawork/README.md

                                   related to the dataset will be stored.
 By default, the information will written to the standard output.
-  -ao, --auxiliary-output FILE    The output CSV file where information
+  -sa, --save-auxiliaries         If the information related to the auxiliary
-                                  related to the auxiliary files will be stored.
+                                  files will be stored.
 By default, the information will not be stored.
   -n, --repository-name TEXT      Add a column `repository` to the output file
                                   where each value will be equal to the provided parameter.